MHeasell/Mappy/README.md

 Known Issues
 ------------

-* No copy/paste support yet
-* High quality minimap renderer is slow and makes Mappy appear frozen while running
+* None, but there are probably lots :)

 Future Improvements
 -------------------

 In no particular order, here's a list of features that Mappy might one day support:

-* Copying and pasting sections and features
+* Void display and editing
 * Bandbox select/move for features
+* Minimap import/export
+* Map resizing
 * Anything Annihilator already does that's cool

 and possibly more.